lexbor/docs/source/examples/encoding/single/encode/encode.md

 ## Conclusion

 Upon reaching the end of the program, it exits gracefully, indicating successful execution.
-This example illustrates how to use the Lexbor encoding library for converting Unicode code points to a UTF-8 encoded string, providing a clear and practical implementation of encoding functionality in C using Lexbor.
+This example illustrates how to use the `lexbor` encoding library for converting Unicode code points to a UTF-8 encoded string, providing a clear and practical implementation of encoding functionality in C using `lexbor`.